 No. Vizzy selects it via discoverSkills each turn.
 You can steer with clear language ("treat this as a listing photo," "this is a widebody build") if the wrong pack appears.

-Can I pin a persona for every message?
+Can I pin skills for a session?

 Where do I read the full skill instructions?